Asthma is when your airways are hypersensitive and easily become inflamed (swollen) and narrowed, making it sometimes difficult to breathe.

 Your doctor will ask you about:

-They’ll also check in case you have an airway infection which could be causing your symptoms.
+They will also check if you have an airway infection, which could be causing your symptoms.

 They may perform tests to check your breathing and lung function.
 These include: